oalders/santa-sorts-by-example/README.txt

 Topic: Sort::ByExample
 Author: Olaf Alders <olaf@wundersolutions.com>

+=head1 SANTA SORTS BY EXAMPLE

 For years Santa has resisted the urge to purchase a self-driving sleigh, but the figures published by recent studies have finally convinced him that an autonomous sled might be safer than one being driven by a man who has been up for 24 hours straight.
 Plus, this also allows him to update this Facebook status without having to worry about colliding with other air traffic.

 Most of the (literal) bells and whistles on the sleigh come pre-configured.
-The only thing Santa really has to worry about is order in which his reindeer will be set before the sleigh takes off.
+The only thing Santa really has to worry about is the order in which his reindeer will line up before the sleigh takes off.
 (Keep in mind, this sleigh may be self driving, but it's not electric).

 For years Santa has called out to his reindeer in a very specific order.
 Perhaps you're familiar with it?
 Let's just confirm the setup.
 Rudolph (a 20th century addition to the team) leads and lights the way.
 After that it's: Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner and Blitzen.
 There's some argument over the spelling of the last two names.
 If in doubt, refer to L<Wikipedia|https://en.wikipedia.org/wiki/Santa_Claus%27s_reindeer>.

 If any of these reindeer were to take sick, the stand-in reindeer would have to move to the back of the line.
 After all, if you've been doing this for over a century, seniority certain enters into the picture.
 In order to ensure that the reindeer are guided in the correct order by the self-driving sleigh, Santa reaches into his bag of tricks and scripts up a little something in Perl.
 It looks a little like this:

+    #!perl
     #!/usr/bin/env perl;

     use strict;